Pope calls for robust regulation of AI in manifesto that ponders the future of humanity

 Leo extended his concern for upholding human dignity in labor to issue the first-ever papal apology for the Holy See's own role in legitimizing slavery by giving European sovereigns explicit authority to subjugate and enslave "infidels."

-A decade-long dialogue with Silicon Valley Vatican officials declined to say who exactly contributed to Leo’s encyclical.
+Vatican officials declined to say who contributed to Leo's encyclical.
 But Vatican and church officials have been engaged in a dialogue with Silicon Valley tech firms for a decade.
-Toward the end of his pontificate, Pope Francis began speaking out more about AI and the risks it poses to humanity.

-In February, the Trump administration ordered all US agencies to stop using Anthropic’s technology after it refused to allow the US military unrestricted use of it.
-Anthropic, which bills itself as the AI company that puts safety and risk-mitigation at the forefront of its research, is currently suing the administration.

-Brian Boyd, US faith liaison for the nonprofit Future of Life Institute, read the inclusion of Anthropic’s co-founder Olah as similar to a papal audience with a head of state: not an endorsement.
+Brian Boyd, US faith liaison for the nonprofit Future of Life Institute, read the inclusion of Anthropic's co-founder Olah as a recognition of its prominence in the field and as similar to a papal audience with a head of state: not an endorsement.

-“I think it’s more like a recognition of (how) this is an extremely powerful company that’s currently winning this race to replace human workers,” Boyd said.

-Anthropic is an “enormous corporation that is taking onto itself an enormous risk and responsibility,” Boyd continued, but said the company has “demonstrated genuine goodwill and integrity and interest in dialogue.”
+Anthropic is an "enormous corporation that is taking onto itself an enormous risk and responsibility," Boyd said, adding that the company has "demonstrated genuine goodwill and integrity and interest in dialogue."